 Note 1: Question #5 will not be used in scoring for ASCs that do not identify disparities or if there is inadequate data to determine if disparities exist in question #4.
-All other questions will be used in scoring.
+Additionally, question #7 is optional and will not be scored or publicly reported.
+All other questions will be used in scoring and public reporting.

-Note 2: Hyperlinks throughout this subsection refer to the Health Care Equity FAQs beginning on page Error!
-Bookmark not defined.0, not to endnotes.
+Note 2: Hyperlinks throughout this subsection refer to the Health Care Equity FAQs beginning on page 41, not to endnotes.
 These hyperlinks are not included in the Online Survey Tool.

-Reporting Period: Answer questions #1-7 based on the practices currently in place at the time you submit this section of the Survey.
+Reporting Period: Answer questions #1-8 based on the practices currently in place at the time you submit this section of the Survey.